cactuscloud/fancySelectJs/README.md

 - To have multi-select / multi-check functionality
 - To be Salesforce compatible

-Some instructions: (not too many)
 Notes: (Important stuff)
 - This requires JQuery
 - All options must have a value attribute set
-			- These values must no contain any commas
+- All options values must not contain any commas

+Some instructions: (not too many)

 	Initialization:
 		1. Reference the js/multiSelect.min.js script with your page